fuse-open/docs/articles/tutorial-models/splitting-up-components.md

 But what does _extend_ mean in this context?
 It simply means that we're going to make our own class that is basically the same as a given class, but we'll add a few things of our own.
 In our case, we still want to end up with a @Page, but we want some extra stuff on it as well (the stuff that's specific to our view).
 So, we'll say `<Page ux:Class="EditHikePage" />`, which means we're going to create our own class called `EditHikePage` that extends the @Page class.
 Then, whenever we want to use this class (create an instance), instead of saying `<Page />` and putting all of our custom stuff inside it, we can simply say `<EditHikePage />`.

-[callout info]
-You can find out more about classes in our [Creating Components](https://fuse-open.github.io/docs/basics/creating-components) documentation.
+> [callout_info]You can find out more about classes in our [Creating Components](https://fuse-open.github.io/docs/basics/creating-components) documentation.
-[/callout]

 Now that we've understood the basic contents of this file, it's time to migrate the code we want in our view over from `MainView.ux`.
 If we take a look at that file, we'll see something like this: